voynow/turbo-docs/docs/turbo_docs/utils/directory.md

 ## function: create_default_config
 #### args: toml_path
-The function `create_default_config` is used to create a default configuration file named 'turbo_docs.toml' with predefined ignore patterns.
+The function `create_default_config` is used to create a default configuration file named 'pyproject.toml' with predefined ignore patterns.
 If the configuration file is not found, it prints a message and creates a new one at the specified path.
 The function is particularly useful in setting up a new project or resetting the configuration to its default state.

 ## function: get_repo_text_dict
 #### args: None